dazeb/proxmox-nethserver-installer/README.md

-# Proxmox nethserver Installer
+# Proxmox Nethserver Installer

-A Proxmox Helper Script to install nethserver in Proxmox.
+A Proxmox Helper Script to install Nethserver in Proxmox.

 ## How to use